 The objective of this e-course is to prepare qualified aviation experts from States or recognized international organizations to prepare for USOAP CMA activities, and to perform these activities (upon selection) , including ICAO coordinated validation missions (ICVMs) and USOAP audits in support of the USOAP CMA.
 This training is offered in compliance with the ICAO Safety Oversight Audit Manual (Doc 9735) which states that ICAO shall provide the required training to auditors and subject matter experts (SMEs) through CBT.

 Upon successful completion of the e-course, participants will be able to:

 Effective communication, audit principles, audit techniques, team building, time management, public speaking

 Part 2 ― USOAP audit modules

 Overview of the ICAO USOAP, the critical elements of an effective State safety oversight system, and an overview of the USOAP audit tools

 Part 3 ― ICVM modules

 Evolution of USOAP to the CMA followed by ICVM establishment and implementation, process overview, pre-mission phase, on-site phase and post-mission phase

-Aircraft operations including dangerous goods (OPS including DG), airworthiness of aircraft ― Part 1 (AIR Part 1), aircraft accident and incident investigation (AIG), aerodromes and ground aids (AGA) and air navigation services (ANS).
+Personnel Licensing and training (PEL), Aircraft operations including dangerous goods (OPS including DG), airworthiness of aircraft ― Part 1 (AIR Part 1), aircraft accident and incident investigation (AIG), air navigation services (ANS), and aerodromes and ground aids (AGA)

 Back to Top